 That’s really the notion of a brand: a promise around a shared set of beliefs that others are both attracted by and want to enroll in helping advance.

-There are all kinds of rules of thumb that can be applied to successful restaurant marketing, including:
+There are all kinds of rules of thumb that can be applied to successfully market a restaurant, including:

 Based on franchisee contributions, the largest chains allocate an average 3.9% of sales to marketing.
 Quick-service restaurants are the category with the highest average spend, allocating a median of 4.6% of sales to marketing efforts.
 Casual dining is at 3.5%, and fast-casual restaurants at 3% of marketing spend.
 Though this data is specific to large chains in the U.S., we’ve seen similar numbers across numerous clients globally.